atomictag/incremental-bars/README.md

 var html = '<div>hello: {{ world}} [{{ @backend }}] {{ type }}</world>';
 var templateData = Handlebars.precompile(html, { /* Handlebars options, */ transpilerOptions : { backend : 'idom' }});
 ...
+// when you are ready to render:
+IncrementalDOM.patch(someElement, templateFn, someData);
 ```

 > `hoistedStatics` requires a special note.
 This is  particularly useful if you precompile a bunch of templates and generate a single file